dvsa/cvs-svc-enquiry/README.md

 To facilitate the standardisation of the code, a few helpers and tools have been adopted for this repository.

 ### External dependencies

+The project depends on the cvs-nop repository as a git module.
+Use `--recurse-submodules` when cloning the project to automatically set up the submodule, or use `git submodule init` followed by `git submodule update` to pull the submodule in if you already have the project checked out.

 The projects has multiple hooks configured using [husky](https://github.com/typicode/husky#readme) which will execute the following scripts: `audit`, `lint`, `build`, `test` and format your code with [eslint](https://github.com/typescript-eslint/typescript-eslint#readme) and [prettier](https://github.com/prettier/prettier).